owid/etl/docs/tutorials/charts/updating-charts.md

 Once a dataset is available on the Grapher database, you can create charts from its indicators.
 In some cases, the dataset is a newer version from an already existing one.
 In such cases, we have to update the charts that rely on indicators from the old dataset.

-To this end, we use `etl-wizard charts`.
+To this end, we use `etlwiz charts`.
 This tool will guide you through the whole process of creating _chart revisions_.

 !!! abstract "Chart revision"
     Charts at Our World in Data are based on a config file, which contains several configuration parameters (variable IDs in use, title, subtitle, etc.).
-The `etl-wizard charts` creates a new configuration, based on the new dataset.
+The `etlwiz charts` creates a new configuration, based on the new dataset.
 This new configuration still needs some human revision.
 That is, needs revision.

 To start creating your chart revisions, run

 ```
-poetry run etl-wizard charts
+poetry run etlwiz charts
 ```

 This should open the webapp in your browser.